graphql/graphql-spec/spec/Section 4 -- Introspection.md

 discouraging deprecated use through information hiding or developer-facing warnings.

+**Ordering**

+When possible, implementations should preserve observable order for unordered data collections.
+For example, if a schema was produced from a source {TypeSystemDocument} then introspection of fields, input fields, arguments, enum values, directives, union members, implemented interfaces and so on should produce the same order as found in the source.

+Note: This recommendation is to improve legibility and stability of schema representations.

 **Schema Introspection Schema**

 The schema introspection system is itself represented as a GraphQL schema.
 Below